gilangwd/PSI-TechTest/README.md

     }
     ```
 4. If the login success, we will get a token for authentication.
 5. For task 1, access checkout API at http://localhost:8080/checkout.
+This API using POST method.
 6. Parameter for checkout is `hasVoucher` which is 'Y'/'N' and `itemPrice` which is integer of item price.
     ```sh
     {